 Walking the Jurassic Coast

-Chapter describing the rocks of Scotland's coast in A Handbook of Scotland's Coast: very loosely based around Hugh Macdiarmid's 'On a Raised Beach' (you can read the poem here poem pdf) Saraband 2015 Saraband website
+Chapter describing the rocks of Scotland's coast in A Handbook of Scotland's Coast: very loosely based around Hugh Macdiarmid's 'On a Raised Beach' (you can read an extract from the poem here poem pdf) Saraband 2015 Saraband website

 Cornerstones: Sandstone